chooper/charleshooper.net/source/_posts/2009-12-04-auto-type-juggling-and-unsanitized-input.md

 doing a numeric comparison of them — In our case, this script will output “true” since, when evaluated as an integer, 1 is in fact less-than 21.
-However, if there is any non-numeric data being passed to the variable then strtod() will return 0 and PHP will evaluate these variables as strings and use natural sorting to determine if one variable is “less”-than another.
+However, if there is any non-numeric data being passed to the variable then `strtod()` will return 0 and PHP will evaluate these variables as strings and use natural sorting to determine if one variable is "less"-than another.
 Proof?

 ```
 $var1 = '111 '; // there is a space before the closing quote